stebansaa/eos-docs/evm/40_architecture/49_common-erc-standards.md

 ERC-1155 is a multi-token standard that enables the creation of both fungible and non-fungible tokens within a single contract.
 This standard is particularly useful for projects that require the management of multiple types of tokens, such as gaming platforms or decentralized exchanges.

 ## Final thoughts
-These ERC standards provide a foundation for building various token-based applications and use cases on the EOSEVM network.
-It's important to note that while these standards originated on Ethereum, they can also be implemented and utilized within the EOSEVM ecosystem.
+These ERC standards provide a foundation for building various token-based applications and use cases on the EOS EVM network.
+It's important to note that while these standards originated on Ethereum, they can also be implemented and utilized within the EOS EVM ecosystem.